7 min read

 The easiest way to pick up on this is when we notice people casually dismissing big feelings as small deals, "dramatic", "weak" or "nonsense".

-And if someone had said that to me a couple of years ago I would've written them off as dramatic...so I get it.
+And if someone had said any of this to me a couple of years ago I would've written them off as dramatic...so if that's you now, I get it.

 I was in this camp.
 A lot of us were raised in this camp.

 We can't help our conditioning.
 We didn't choose it.
-And it makes sense for us to think feelings are no big deal when alllll of the evidence shoved in our faces supports this.
+And it makes sense for us to think feelings are no big deal when alllll of the evidence shoved in our faces our entire lives supports this.

-And the truth is this conditioning is hurting us all.
+And the truth is, this "feelings aren't important, they're just feelings" conditioning is hurting us all, and it shows.

 We hurt ourselves with how we dismiss our own emotional needs.
-And we hurt others when we project those beliefs onto them.
+And we hurt others when we project those beliefs onto others.

 We have the power to stop the pain by learning the truth.